 The best way to find these programs is to call your county’s Area Agency on Aging.
 They’ll connect you with available local programs.

-The ElderCareLocator is another way to find local government transportation programs – enter zip code in the search box at the bottom of the page.
+The ElderCareLocator is another way to find local government transportation programs – enter zip code in the search box at the top of the page.

 GoGoGrandparent is a concierge service that connects seniors with on-demand ride services like Lyft and Uber.
 These services can have a car at your location in minutes.

 Best for: Seniors who are able to get in and out of a car without assistance

 Price: Riders pay the regular price for the on-demand ride plus an additional 19 cents/mile for the concierge service.
 On-demand ride fares vary, but are generally lower than taxi rates.